A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 In a nutshell, higher impedance requires more power to play, which then results in smaller gadgets such as phones producing a softer volume.
 Vice versa, higher impedance also produces more accurate sounds.
 The short of it is that the more juice you pump into high impedance earphones, the better audio quality you get.

 The higher sensitivity of the Ett, again as in compared to the Fem, affects this too.
-Without further going into complicated terminologies, I think the summary is that the Ett is capable of very impressive sounds and a broad soundstage.
+Without going further into complicated terminologies, the summary is that the Ett is capable of very impressive sounds and a broad soundstage.
 But it hinges on what you’re connecting it to.

 Sudio Ett Versus Fem